Leading Rubber Molding Manufacturers

 Injection Molding

-In the initial stage of the injection molding process, raw rubber material, referred to as stock, is gathered and deposited into a hopper positioned above a conveyance channel.
+In the initial stage of the injection molding process, raw rubber material (stock) is gathered and deposited into a hopper positioned above a conveyance channel.
 From there, the stock is dispensed and guided through a channel equipped with a sizable rotating screw.
 As the stock progresses along the channel, it undergoes complete melting, facilitated by both internal heating elements and the friction generated by the screw’s rotation.
 At the channel’s terminus lies a mold cavity eagerly awaiting the infusion of molten rubber.
 Here, heat and pressure join forces, coaxing the liquid rubber to flow and conform meticulously to every curve and crevice of the mold.
 As the molten rubber cools and solidifies within the mold, it transforms into a form ready for extraction, securely holding the shape impressed upon it.

 Liquid Injection Molding